Apollo917/pwdr-app/README.md

 # pwdr app

-Generate strong, repeatable passwords using a secret phrase and a secret key — all offline, with zero tracking
+Generate strong, repeatable passwords using a secret phrase and key — all offline, with zero tracking

 ![pwdr app logo](.readme/logo-w-bg.png)

 </div>

-## ✨ Features
+## ✨ Main features

 ### 🔑 Deterministic Password Generation

-Uses a combination of your secret phrase and secret key to generate the same strong password every time
+Generate the same strong password every time using a combination of your secret phrase and key

 ### 🔒 Encrypted Local Storage

-Your secret phrase is encrypted and securely stored on your device, so you only need to remember your password and secret key
+Your secret phrases are encrypted and securely stored on your device

 ### 🧠 Convenient Access

-The app requires a password to unlock your saved secret phrase.
-No need to retype it every time
+Unlock your secret phrase vault with a PIN — no need to retype your secret phrase each time.

 ### 🚫 No Servers, No Tracking

-Everything happens locally in your browser.
-This app doesn’t send or store any data externally
+Everything happens locally on your device.
+No data is sent or stored externally

 ## 🛠 How It Works

-- Set a PIN code to protect your encrypted secret phrase
+- Set a PIN to protect your encrypted secret phrase vault
-- Unlock the pwdr app by entering the PIN from the previous step
+- Unlock your vault using the PIN
-- Add a secret phrase — it’s encrypted and saved in your browser's local storage
+- Add a secret phrase — it's encrypted and stored locally on your device
-- Input a secret key when needed to generate consistent, strong passwords
+- Enter a secret key to generate a consistent, strong password
-- Copy your generated password — ready to use
+- Copy the generated password — ready to use

 ## 📦 Under the Hood